2011-2012 Code of Student Conduct

 2.4.2 Abusive Behavior

-Any action, including verbal or written communications, intended to intimidate, coerce, or to disturb or upset the health, safety or well-being of any person.
+Any action, including verbal or written communications, that intimidates, coerces, or disturbs or upsets the health, safety or well-being of any person.
+Such communications include, but are not limited to, Facebook and other social networking postings, text messages, and e-mail.

-Unlawful use, unlawful possession, unlawful manufacturing, unlawful distribution or sale of alcoholic beverages (except as expressly permitted by written University policy) or public intoxication.
-(See University policies 1.2 and Residence Life Policies 4.5)
+Unlawful use, unlawful possession, unlawful manufacturing, unlawful distribution or sale of alcoholic beverages (See University policies 1.7 and Residence Life Policies 4.5)

 Any unwanted physical contact with harmful intent that endangers the health, safety, or well-being of any person.